-Measures are submitted via a variety of methods, including reporting to QualityNet through CART (the CMS Abstraction and Reporting Tool) or a vendor; QualityNet via secure login; the National Healthcare Safety Network (NHSN); or to the state Flex Program for the EDTC measure.
+Measures are submitted via a variety of methods, including reporting to QualityNet through CART (the CMS Abstraction and Reporting Tool) or a vendor; QualityNet via secure login; the National Healthcare Safety Network (NHSN); and to the state Flex Program for the EDTC measure.
 For more information on the currently required measures and where each is reported, see the MBQIP Quality Reporting Guide, or the Data Submission Deadlines Chart.

 Are there resources available to assist hospitals in finding an HCAHPS survey vendor?

-- Information regarding the benefits and challenges of implementing the HCAHPS survey process in CAHs
+- Information regarding the benefits and challenges of implementing the HCAHPS survey process in CAHs.

-- Self-completed profiles with information that may be useful for CAHs in selecting a certified vendor
+- Self-completed profiles with information that may be useful for CAHs in selecting a certified vendor.

 Can hospitals conduct HCAHPS surveys on their own?